ruilinchen/compsoc_2022fall/exercise1/README.md

 ### Small coding exercise 1

-Task 1.1 Prepare a jupyter notebook with the following two sections:
+Task 1.1 Prepare a jupyter notebook with the following three sections:

 Section 1: A brief introduction of yourself in Markdown that talks about: